 #7 Do you feel guilty if you gain weight?
 Yes/No

 #8 Do you measure your self-worth on how you look?
 Yes/No

-It is easy for us to become removed from our drivers and motivations once our choices become habits.
-Habits occur without conscious reflection and choice.
-Mindful eating allows us to reconnect with these drivers and motivations, and assess whether they are supporting or detracting from our health and happiness.
+It allows us to reconnect with our habits and drivers (motivations), and assess whether they are supporting or detracting from our health and happiness.